nus-cs2113-AY2324S2/tp/docs/UserGuide.md

 * Display all possible commands: `help`
 * List out all restaurants or activities: `list`
+* Update your personal information: `me`
 * Generate a randomised date idea: `idea`
 * Generate a date itinerary, based on preferred location and budget: `itinerary (preferred location) (preferred price)`
+* Generate a smart date itinerary, based on your user profile: `smart`
 * Add a restaurant to your favourites: `food (name of eatery) (location) (price)`
 * Add an activity to your favourites: `activity (name of activity) (location) (price)`
 * Find an entry from your favourited list: `find (keyword)`
 * List out all entries in your favourited list: `favourites`
 * Delete an entry from your favourited list: `delete (index of entry)`
+* List out all entries from your past date history: `history`
 * Exit the program: `exit`